rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Quantum Mechanics

+-   Hilbert spaces.
+Wigner's theorem.
+The Born rule.
-Wave-particle duality misconceptions.
+-   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.

-The measurement problem.
+-   The measurement problem.
 Decoherence.
 The Born rule.

-Decoherence brings quantum logic to classical logic.
+-   Decoherence brings quantum logic to classical logic.

-TODO.
+-   TODO.

 ### The Standard Model of Particle Physics